femtotrader/OnlineTechnicalIndicators.jl/docs/src/index.md

 It depends especially on [OnlineStatsBase.jl](https://github.com/joshday/OnlineStatsBase.jl) and [OnlineStats.jl](https://github.com/joshday/OnlineStatsBase.jl).

-:construction: This software is under construction.
+🚧 This software is under construction.
 API can have breaking changes.

 ## Package Features
 - Calculate new value of some technical analysis indicators when new incoming are received